Endpoint Factorization for Semileptonic Decays of Boosted and Resonant Off-Shell Top Quarks with a Large-Radius Bottom Jet: Review of Factorization Theorems

 Here, $\hat{P}_{a,b}$ denote the soft momentum projection operators in the hemispheres $a$ and $b$.
 This 5-flavor double hemisphere soft function also appears in the dijet factorization for $Z$-pole invariant mass based event-shape distributions such as thrust~\cite{Abbate:2010xh,Benitez:2024nav}, $C$ parameter~\cite{Hoang:2014wka} or heavy jet mass~\cite{Hoang:2025uaa}.
 For the purpose of making predictions for the double hemisphere mass distribution in the resonance region we can now carry out the $k_n^+$ and $k_{\bar n}^-$ integrations, yielding

 This is the form of the factorized bHQET double hemisphere invariant mass distribution originally derived in Refs.~\cite{Fleming:2007qr,Fleming:2007xt}.
-It contains all contributions that are leading order in the double resonant region, reflecting the power counting summarized in Tab.~\ref{tab:modetable}.
+It contains all contributions that are leading order in the double resonant region, reflecting the power counting of all distinct relevant modes summarized in Tab.~\ref{tab:modetable}.
+A graphical illustration of all modes covering also the case of the semileptonic top decay in the endpoint region is shown in Fig.~\ref{fig:topdecay_modes}.
 Its evaluation at N$^2$LL$+{\cal O}(\alpha_s)$ has been used to the top mass calibration analyses of Refs.~\cite{Butenschoen:2016lpz,Dehnadi:2023msm} and a N$^3$LL$+{\cal O}(\alpha_s^2)$ analysis was provided in Ref.~\cite{Bachu:2020nqn}.